markstringer-dti/markstringer-dti.github.io/dti.md

 But unfortunately, this isn't enough.
 You need to do more than this if your project has any realistic chance of doing well.
 You need to see things from different points of view.

-In this book, in the second chapter, I talk about pirate ships and "agreed activity".
+For example, in this book, in the second chapter, I talk about pirate ships and "agreed activity".
 I talk about how you need to be able to notice when you and your team are agreeing to ignore the big issues.
-Issues that need tackling.
+These are issues that, if they aren't dealt with, will sink your project.

-Pushing this water-based metaphor I talk about you how you need to stop your team mopping the decks.
+Pushing this water-based metaphor, I talk about you how you need to stop your team mopping the decks.
 Rather you need to help them to look at the horizon and face the approaching pirate ship.

 Why is it important that you tackle "pirate ship" issues as soon as you see them?
 Because if you don't, you and your team will end up (metaphor number 2) in trench warfare.
-And once you're there, it's much harder, although not impossible to help your project do well.
+And once you're there, it's much harder, although still not impossible, to help your project do well.

 Why do you need to show progress and call out problems as soon as you can in a project?
 Even in the face of hostility from the people who are paying you to do the project?
 Why put working software in the hands of people who might get some good from using it as soon as you can?

 I explain this using the metaphor of flowers and fruit.
 Flowers appeal to us straight away.
 But they aren't sustaining.
 Fruit is difficult to grow and even more difficult to make tasty.
 But it feeds people.

-This book provides its readers with something, solid, nutritious, and sustaining.
-Seven ways of knowing what you're doing.
+You might think that, if you're software development project that's costing millions of pounds, is really in trouble, the last thing that you need is some dreamy guff about metaphors.
+But this book provides its readers with something, solid, nutritious, and sustaining.
 It sets out seven ways of seeing projects that make successful delivery more likely.
 It offers the genuine possibility of knowing what you're doing.
 And once you know what you're doing, a lot of things that previously seemed impossible can seem a lot less so.

 ### Why now?
 Well, another way of thinking about this is – "Why not *then*?"
 Why haven't we found better ways to think about software development since the start?

 We've needed better ways of thinking about software projects since the 40's.
+The human race has been writing software for at least 75 years.
+We're still not very good at it, and that is because it's very hard.

 I remember listening to an explanation of a "Waterfall" approach to project management.
-This was the mid nineties - fifty years after anybody wrote the first software.
+This was the mid nineteen nineties.
 I remember thinking "this will never work."
-And it didn't.
+And I soon saw that it didn't.

 In my first two years as a software developer I worked on two projects.
 One was for a big oil company.
 One  was for the military.
 We managed both using the waterfall approach.
 This was the way nearly everybody managed software development at the time.
 We worked on the project in stages.